- This event has passed.

 For decades, drawing has provided students with a “why” for coding, engaging them with personally meaningful projects grounded in creative expression.
 Even as early as the 1960s, children wrote code for a line-drawing turtle with the LOGO programming language to generate graphics on their screen with scaffolded computer commands.
 Codable robots for young learners continue in this tradition, bridging computer science education with the arts.

-Presenters from Wonder Workshop will share how K–8 classrooms can bring coding to the canvas and provide students with tangible ways to explore, learn and delight in computational drawing.
+Presenters from Wonder Workshop share how K–8 classrooms can bring coding to the canvas and provide students with tangible ways to explore, learn and delight in computational drawing.
 This edWebinar will benefit K-8 teachers, art teachers, SPED educators, librarians, tech specialists, administrators, and makerspace facilitators.
-There will be time to get your questions answered after the presentation.
-Join us to explore the creative side of STEAM using drawing and coding.
+Explore the creative side of STEAM using drawing and coding.

 About the Presenters